-These are the rules for computer and online safety in 2020.
-You can download a copy here.
+These are the rules for computer and online safety in 2021.

 Only your vigilance will protect you against bad guys.
 You will be safe if you are cautious.
 Stop and think before you click on links, before you call unfamiliar phone numbers, before you install programs, and before you fill in passwords.